That was then (left), this is now (right)

 One more plug — I wrote an article for wannabebig.com on the controversial issue of how much protein the body can use per meal (click here).
 Let me just add that Daniel Clough of AtLarge Nutrition was exceptionally great to work with – one of the coolest guys in the biz.
-For the record, their product Opticen is the best-tasting MRP I’ve tried thus far.
-I’ve been plowing through that stuff like a starved POW.

 If you disagree with anything I write, that’s fine with me.
 What’s the worst that can come from debating a topic?
 One or both sides acquire new knowledge…that’s a good thing.

 After 300 comments and counting, it’s safe to agree with Nigel Kinbrum that my recent critique of Dr. Robert Lustig’s fructose lecture “has caused a bit of a stir in the nutritional blogosphere.”
 The intense debate (& discussion) that ensued inspired me to re-cap some things I feel were most interesting.
 There was plenty of learning to be had on both sides of the fence.
 Here are the highlights as I see them:

 - Dr. Lustig showed up, to the excitement and anticipation of all, including me.
 He went 3 rounds with me, which was actually more than I expected.